bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

   void do_dma() {
     struct dma_struct *ptr = dma_address;
-    // This examples ignores concerns about UB via data-races or the compiler reordering writes or endianness concerns or alignment ptr->a = ...; // (1) This write must go to dma_address + 0 ptr->b = ...; // (2) This write must go to dma_address + 8
+    // This example ignores concerns about UB via data-races or the compiler reordering writes or endianness concerns or alignment ptr->a = ...; // (1) This write must go to dma_address + 0 ptr->b = ...; // (2) This write must go to dma_address + 8
   }